 She finishes writing on the blackboard, steps back to check her work.
 She is humming a song.
+The FIDDLE TUNE increases in tempo as the scenes progress

 EXT.
 ANGUS MOUNTAINSIDE - SAME NIGHT

 Gets to the top of the mountain.
 He looks down.
 HE SEES SOMETHING.
 We can see all of the Caney campus.
 He takes his rifle and loads it.